fabianvf/python-rake/README.md

 The Smart stopwords list was originally created by Gerard Salton and Chris Buckley for the experimental SMART information retrieval system at Cornell University.
 The MySQL stopwords list is (surprisingly) from MySQL, owned and mainted by Oracle and under the GPL2 license.
-The NTLK stopword list was created by the NLTK project under the Apache license, project here: https://github.com/nltk/nltk The Ranks NL stopword lists were created by Ranks NL, who said via email that we could include them in this package if we credited them.
+The NTLK stopword list was created by the NLTK project under the Apache license, project here: https://github.com/nltk/nltk The Ranks NL stopword lists were created by Ranks NL, who also compiled the Google Search stopword list, who said via email that we could include them in this package if we credited them.